 - Pathology basics

-Some programs include MRI simulator software that lets you practice scans in a risk-free environment before clinical.
+Some programs include MRI simulator software that lets you practice scans before entering a real clinical environment.

 What you’ll do: